Azure/Industrial-IoT/README.md

 # Building the Module

 Run ```bld/build``` to build the module both Debug and Release.
 The published module can be found in ```build/release``` folder.
 Run the build script with the ```--help``` command line argument to see all build options.

+The build system requires the latest .net Core command line tools to be installed (1.1.1 or later).
+On Windows, install Visual Studio 2017 with the dotnet core work load.
+On Linux, follow the instructions [here](https://www.microsoft.com/net/core#linuxubuntu).

 # Configuring the Module
 OPC UA nodes whose values should be published to Azure IoT Hub can be configured in the module JSON configuration.
 A sample template configuration file can be found in ```samples/gateway_config.json```.
 The configuration consists of a OPC-UA Application Configuration and Subscriptions section.